potassco/benchmark-tool/docs/getting_started/bgen/index.md

 Afterwards the benchmarks can be started by executing the `start.sh` or `start.py` script in the folder corresponding to the machine, the benchmark should be run on (3 folders down from where *bgen* was called).

 !!! info
     It is not necessary to use an sbatch command for these start files.
-The file itself will call a number of pbs files using sbatch in order to add your benchmark jobs to the cluster.
+The file itself will call a number of `.dist` files using sbatch in order to add your benchmark jobs to the cluster.